Tax Tips

 If you conduct your business using a pass-through entity (sole proprietorship, S corporation, LLC, or partnership), your shares of the business’s income and deductions are passed through to you and taxed at your personal rates.
 Assuming no legislative changes, next year’s individual federal income tax rates will be the same as this year’s, with significant bumps in the rate bracket thresholds thanks to inflation adjustments.

 The traditional strategy of deferring income into next year while accelerating deductible expenditures into this year makes sense if you expect to be in the same or lower tax bracket next year.
-Deferring income and accelerating deductions will, at a minimum, postpone part of your tax bill from 2023 until 2024.
-And, after the inflation adjustments to 2024 rate bracket thresholds, the deferred income might be taxed at a lower rate.
-That would be nice!
+Deferring income and accelerating deductions will, at a minimum, postpone part of your tax bill from 2025 until 2026.
+And, after the inflation adjustments to 2025 rate bracket thresholds, the deferred income might be taxed at a lower rate.

-On the other hand, if you expect to be in a higher tax bracket in 2024, take the opposite approach.
-Accelerate income into this year (if possible) and postpone deductible expenditures until 2024.
+On the other hand, if you expect to be in a higher tax bracket in 2025, take the opposite approach.
+Accelerate income into this year (if possible) and postpone deductible expenditures until 2026.
+One recommendation for postponing deductible expenditures is to opt out of Section 179 and bonus depreciation.
 That way, more income will be taxed at this year’s lower rate instead of next year’s higher rate.
-Contact us for details on how to implement business income and deduction timing strategies.
+Contact us for details on how to implement additional business income and deduction timing strategies.

 Maximize the Qualified Business Income (QBI) Deduction